Franklin Sirmans, Executive Director of PAMM

 Edwin Holland – Dance company founder

 H.T.
-Smith Attorney activist who of the Miami tourism boycott that triggered public officials to consider the rebuilding of the Royal Palm by a Black developer – Don Peeples
+Smith Attorney – activist who led the Miami tourism boycott that triggered officials to consider a Black developer to rebuild the Royal Palm Hotel

 Donohue Peeples – Builder of the Royal Palm Resort